 4. Organize content sharing

 Asking your employees to advocate on behalf of your company shouldn’t require adding hours of extra work to their plates.
+Leverage tools to keep processes easy, smooth, and hassle-free.
 Clearview Social’s employee advocacy platform, for example, makes it easy for your team to share content in just a few clicks.

-One of its features, Social Shuffle AI, even generates copy written in varied styles for sharing across LinkedIn, Facebook, and Twitter.
-The marketing team can select from two, five, 10, or more variations before distributing post ideas to employees via email or Slack message.
+With features like Shuffle Content, you can instantly generate copy written in varied styles for sharing across LinkedIn, Facebook, and Twitter.
+The marketing team can select from 2–10+ variations before distributing post ideas to employees via email or Slack message.
 Employees can choose which content they wish to share on their personal channels with just one click.

 Organize content sharing even further with PeakTime™, Clearview Social’s feature that uses AI to make sure social media posts are posted at the moment when your audience is paying attention.
 Automated posting keeps everything running smoothly and effortlessly.